GSAPP-CDP/Smorgasbord/src/content/modules/12-rhino-intro/12-4_rhino-nurbs.md

 ### Working with NURBS Surfaces

 Next we'll look at working with surfaces.
 A NURBS surface is made from a network of curves which cross each other in two (roughly) perpendicular directions.
-To avoid confusion with the X and Y axes of the space containing the geometry, these two directions are called U and V.
+To avoid confusion with the X and Y axes of the space containing the geometry, **these two directions are called U and V**.

 // UV image

 In perspective view, create a `Plane`.
-Turning `PointsOn` (F10) will allout you to select and move the control points, which in this case are only at the corners.
-Try moving two opposite corners upwards in the Z direction, and you'll end up with a saddle shape (technically, a "hyperbolic parabaloid").
+Turning `PointsOn` (`F10`) will allout you to select and move the control points, which in this case are only at the corners.
+Try moving two opposite corners upwards in the Z direction, and you'll end up with a **saddle shape** (technically, a "hyperbolic parabaloid").

 ![hyperbolic paraboloid](images/12-4/paraboloid.gif#img-left)

-This is a doubly-curved surface, meaning that making it in the real world from a flat plane would require a material that can stretch and contract.
+This is a **doubly-curved surface**, meaning to make it in the real world from a flat plane the material would have to stretch.
 You can check the curvature of a surface using `CurvatureAnalysis` and clicking "AutoRange."
 Areas where curves in the U and V directions bend in opposite directions, like most of this saddle surface, have "negative" curvature, while if they curve in the same direction (like on a sphere), they have "positive" curvature.
-Surfaces that don't need to stretch have zero curvature even if they aren't flat, like a cylinder.
+Surfaces that don't need to stretch have zero curvature, even if they aren't flat.
+So a cylinders and cones have zero curvature, because you can make them by rolling a non-stretchy piece of paper.

 But!
-This is actually a degree-1 surface.
+This is actually only a degree-1 surface.
 The NURBS curves which define it in the U and V directions are just the straight lines at the edges.
 You can check this by clicking the "Details" button in the Properties panel.

 ![curvature and details](images/12-4/curvature.PNG#img-left)

-Since the U and V curves are degree-1--straight lines--all the intermediate sections have to be degree-1 too.
-And if you `Countour` the surface in either the X or Y direction, you'll find that the results are all indeed straight lines.
+Since the U and V curves are degree-1 (straight lines) all the intermediate sections have to be degree-1 too.
+And if you `Countour` the surface in either the X or Y direction, you'll find that the results are all, indeed, straight lines.

 ![contours](images/12-4/contour.PNG#img-left)

-If we want a `Plane` with more flexibility, we can select "Deformable" in the command prompt.
+For a `Plane` with more flexibility, we can select "Deformable" in the command prompt when making it.
 This lets us choose both the number or curves in the U and V directions and their degree.
 Accept the default settings to create a surface with 10 degree-3 curves in both the U and V directions.

 You can see the surface's additional isocurves, and if you turn `PointsOn` again, you'll see a control point at each intersection.
 Try moving these around to create a smooth, complex surface.

 ![contours](images/12-4/deformable.PNG#img-left)

-`Weight` can be adjusted on these control points just like before, when we were only working with curves.
+`Weight` can be adjusted on these control points just like when we were working with curves.
 You can also adjust larger areas smoothly using `SoftEditSrf`:

 ![contours](images/12-4/surface-edits.gif#img-left)